acmgmrit/CEH_Prep/Reconnaissance/reconnaissance.md

 # <center>Reconnaissance</center>

+## What is Reconnaissance...?
-> Collection of every possible information about the target
+> * Collection of every possible information about the target
+> * First and foremost step in the penetration testing

+## Why Reconnaissance...?
+> * Without the knowledge about the target it is not possible to do anything
+> * To Reduce the scope of the target

+## Types of Reconnaissance...
+> * Active Reconnaissance
+>> *
+> * Passive Reconnaissance

 ## Reconnaissance can be divides as
 > * Footprinting
 >> * Passive information gathering about the target